kmazrolina/iChores_Webpage/README.md

 # iChores React App

-Welcome to the iChores React App repository!
-This repository contains the source code for the iChores project, a web application built using React.
+Welcome to the iChores React App repository.
+This repository contains the source code for the iChores website design built using React.

 ## Getting Started